ASSISTANT TRAINERS SHARING KNOWLEDGE (ASK)

 The project Assistant trainers sharing knowledge (ASK) focuses on a group that has not received much attention before: the assistant trainers in youth circuses.
 Some of the partners have created their own training courses for assistants and are now willing to share their expertise and develop their program through the common exchange where as in most of the countries there is absolutely no training available for the assistant trainers.
 This is the main focus of the project: to create a curriculum for a assistant training, as well as learning material (videos) and guidelines for a circus school in order to support the assistant trainers in their role.

 In the project the 11 partners organise five training modules for assistant trainers, circus amateurs interested in becoming assistant trainer, as well as youth circus professionals and trainers of trainers.
 Together, in a facilitated process, the participants share their knowledge, gain new skills and create a the project outputs.
 After the project, a European model curriculum for an assistant trainer course is available.
+ASK is beingrealized with the support of the EU Erasmus + program (project code 2018-1-FI01-KA205-047184),

 The project results are disseminated through social media, newsletters, printed articles, different seminars and network meetings.
 Four multiplier events are organised as well and they are expected to gather more than 210 participants altogether.